seraph776/panacea.com-scraper/README.md

 Contributions are Welcome!
 For instructions on how to contribute please read our [Contributing Guidelines](https://github.com/seraph776/panacea.com-scraper/blob/main/CONTRIBUTING.md).

-## Discussions

-Have any Questions?
-Visit [Discussions](https://github.com/seraph776/panacea.com-scraper/discussions) which is a space for our community to have conversations, ask questions and post answers without opening issues.
-Please read our [Code of Conduct](https://github.com/seraph776/panacea.com-scraper/blob/main/CODE-OF-CONDUCT.md) which defines the  standards for engaging with the community!

 ## Feedback / Questions?

 If you have any feedback or questions please contact me at [seraph776@gmail.com](mailto:seraph776@gmail.com)